-The Danggali Wilderness Protection Area, proclaimed on 28 May 2009, covers an area of 201 815 hectares comprising section 729 and 730, Hundred of Chowilla.
+The Danggali Wilderness Protection Area, proclaimed on 28 May 2009, covers an area of approximately 202 815 hectares comprising Sections 729 and 730, Hundred of Chowilla, and Allotment 100 of Deposited Plan 78460.
 The Wilderness Protection Area has been excised from the Danggali Conservation Park and is located on the western edge of the Murray Darling Basin approximately 70 kilometres north of Renmark (figure 3).